popedotninja/d2d/README.md

 An application that:

-- runs on Debian
-- polls for new versions of Debian stable
+- polls for new versions of Debian
 - builds a container for each new version discovered
 - publishes each new container to Docker Hub